maggieckemp/maggieckemp/README.md

 - 👋 Hi, I’m @maggieckemp
 - 👀 I’m interested in quantitative ecology and geospatial modeling
 - 🌱 I’m currently learning how to make basic species distibution maps using GIS and R
-- 💞️ I’m looking for advice on what projects and techniques to learn for a newbie in this field.
+- 💞️ I’m looking for advice on what projects and techniques to learn next!
 - 📫 How to reach me: maggieckemp@gmail.com

 <!---